-Verilog-A Basic Structure and Syntax
+Verilog-A Basic Structure and Syntax¶

+The structure of a verilog-a model starts from the module.
 A Verilog-A module is similar in concept to a SPICE subcircuit or a Verilog module, but with a focus on continuous-time analog behavior.
 Everything from terminal definitions to parameterization and analog equations lives inside the module structure.

 The module structure serves four major roles: